‘We Learned So Many Lessons From Blackrock Defeat’ – Muldoon

 The general consensus heading into the final is that these teams are very evenly matched, making it a very hard game to call.
 Last February’s decider saw Railway lead 14-8 at half-time and maintain that advantage, finishing as 24-18 winners.

-Muldoon reckons the weather could prove influential on the night, noting: “If you look at the weather conditions for Friday, it is going to be a cold night and a late kick-off.
+Muldoon reckons the weather could prove influential on the day, noting: “If you look at the weather conditions for weekend, it is going to be cold.
 I do think it will be a massive game for our forward pack.”

 She rates the Blackrock team highly, particularly up front where they have brought in Emma Hooban and Dorothy Wall for the final, along with the addition of fellow Ireland international Christy Haney to the replacements bench.